girlscript-blr/code-with-girlscript-bangalore/Easy/3. COVID-19 Food Supply App/README.md

 ### Inputs

+App should allow the user to fill **multiple surveys for multiple users**.
 Input can be in any format or variation but it must include the following.

 - Aadhar Card Number:
 - Name: